w3c/ColorWeb-CG/hdr_html_canvas_element.md

 #### `rec2100-hlg`

-* Transfer function: HLG Reference OETF specified at Rec.
-ITU-R BT.2100
+* Transfer function: HLG Reference EOTF specified at Rec.
+ITU-R BT.2100 with a System Gamma of Unity

-_Note:_ The range of the function is [0, 1].

 * Connection matrix: Identity

+* Linear light scaling: 1.0/0.265

 _Note:_ Converting from `rec2100-hlg` to any SDR color space will not result in clipping.